 - Tie up your hair at night.
 Never sleep on your hair loose.
 It’s more prone to tangling and breakage.

 - Make satin your hair’s best friend.
 Sleeping in a satin scarf, bonnet or on a satin pillowcase prevents your hair’s moisture from being robbed.
 It also prevents unnecessary tangling.

 - Eat a diet rich in Omega-3 fatty acids.
-Good for your hair and skin too.
-Keeps both pliable.
+They’re good for your hair and skin too, by keeping both pliable.